End-to-end One-shot Human Parsing: Method

 \subsection{End-to-End Human Parsing Framework}

 Instead of being intact objects, human parsing classes are non-holistic small human parts, which challenges gathering the local semantic information and identifying the small classes for the human parsing models.
-Therefore, directly adapting the OS3 metric learning methods to the OSHP task degrades the performance significantly. \he{Instead, we propose a highly efficient end-to-end human parsing framework, which discriminates the salient human foreground (in coarse-grained metric space) and the small human classes (in fine-grained metric space) concurrently.}
+Therefore, directly adapting the OS3 metric learning methods to the OSHP task degrades the performance significantly.
+Instead, we propose a highly efficient end-to-end human parsing framework, which discriminates the salient human foreground (in coarse-grained metric space) and the small human classes (in fine-grained metric space) concurrently.

-\he{ To perform parsing in the coarse-grained metric space, we first generate additional binary masks in the coarse-grained metric space for both support and query images with a general ``human foreground'' label consisting of all human class segments and a ``human background'' label consisting of the other segments.
+To perform parsing in the coarse-grained metric space, we first generate additional binary masks in the coarse-grained metric space for both support and query images with a general ``human foreground'' label consisting of all human class segments and a ``human background'' label consisting of the other segments.
 We denote the generated binary masks as $\boldsymbol{M}^s_{\rm bi}$ and $\boldsymbol{M}^q_{\rm bi}$ corresponding to the support and the query images, respectively.
-In this case, $\boldsymbol{M}^q_{\rm bi}$ is also employed to provide \hefix{supervision} signals in the coarse-grained metric space.
-These masks can be easily derived offline from a universal human foreground parser.}
+In this case, $\boldsymbol{M}^q_{\rm bi}$ is also employed to provide supervision signals in the coarse-grained metric space.
+These masks can be easily derived offline from a universal human foreground parser.

 Next, we get the encoded query and support features $\boldsymbol{G}^{q}$ and $\boldsymbol{G}^{s}$ through a Siamese feature embedding network $g(;, \theta)$, \ie, $\boldsymbol{G}^{q}=g(\boldsymbol{I}^q, \theta)$ and $\boldsymbol{G}^{s}=g(\boldsymbol{I}^s, \theta)$, where $\boldsymbol{I}^s$ and $\boldsymbol{I}^q$ are the support and query images.
-We employ the Xception backbone~\cite{chollet2017xception} pretrained on the COCO dataset~\cite{lin2014microsoft} as our \he{shared embedding network for both query and support images}.
-Instead of only using the high-level exit flow from Xception, we implement it with low-level features in Deeplab V3+~\cite{chen2018encoder} from the entry flow to enable the features with higher transferability.
+We employ the Xception backbone~\cite{chollet2017xception} pretrained on the COCO dataset~\cite{lin2014microsoft} as our shared embedding network for both query and support images.
+Notably, instead of employing the entire Deeplab V3+\cite{chen2018encoder} encoder as the embedding network following the standard approach, we demonstrate in Section~\ref{subsec:feature_lvl} that utilizing mid-level features of Deeplab V3+~\cite{chen2018encoder} results in improved transferability.